-- Contingency plans to deal with hydrocarbon (e.g. diesel, lubricating oils) oil spills during construction, operation and maintenance of the pipeline. - Contingency plans to account for natural disasters such as storms, floods and fires during the construction, operation and maintenance phases. - Emergency planning and response procedures that have been determined in consultation with State and regional emergency service providers. - Plans for involvement of the relevant State agencies (such as the Queensland Ambulance Service) in relation to emergency medical response and transport and first aid matters.
+- Contingency plans to deal with hydrocarbon (e.g. diesel, lubricating oils) oil spills during construction, operation and maintenance of the pipeline - Contingency plans to account for natural disasters such as storms, floods and fires during the construction, operation and maintenance phases - Emergency planning and response procedures that have been determined in consultation with State and regional emergency service providers - Plans for involvement of the relevant State agencies (such as the Queensland Ambulance Service) in relation to emergency medical response and transport and first aid matters impacts identified in this EIS for the respective phase of the Project.
+EMPs should contain the following: